Since 2006, Dr. Jeremy Archibald has provided his Gresham dental patients with comfortable, personalized dental care.

 Studies have found that a person’s smile is one of the primary features others notice, especially with first impressions.
 Maintaining a healthy smile is achievable by all.
 By taking just three simple steps, you can achieve a smile that you will have confidence in showing.

 Step 1.)
 Brush twice a day.
 Brushing is your MVP when it comes to enjoying a healthy, great-looking smile.
 It’s a habit most people have performed daily since childhood, but that doesn’t necessarily mean they get it right.
 For the best results that will make your smile truly shine, you need to brush for at least 2 minutes in the morning and again at night, taking care to remove plaque from all tooth surfaces.
-Consider purchasing a mechanical tooth brush and use an ADA approved toothpaste containing fluoride.
-Desensitizing toothpastes are effective at reducing brushing associated tooth discomfort.
+Consider purchasing a mechanical toothbrush and use an ADA-approved toothpaste containing fluoride.
+Desensitizing toothpaste is effective at reducing brushing associated tooth discomfort.

 Step 2.)
 Floss daily, yes, really!
 If brushing is the MVP, then flossing is the ever-trusty sidekick in

 the fight against tooth decay and gum disease.
 Flossing works to remove food particles and harmful bacteria that linger in the mouth in areas where a toothbrush cannot reach: between your teeth and below the gum line.
 These areas comprise over 33 percent of your total mouth.
 That means you fail to clean about a third of your mouth every time you decide not to floss.
 If that wasn’t convincing enough, consider that the most common place for cavities to form is actually between your teeth.
 Additionally, gingivitis/periodontal disease that occurs with inadequate plaque removal can create chronic inflammation that is unhealthy, not just for our mouth but for our general health as well.
 Do your smile a favor and take the time to floss thoroughly every day.